CS601-F18/projects/project4option1.md

 Project 4 Option 1 - Ticket Purchase Application
 ================================================
-# *This assignment is incomplete.
-Proceed at your own risk.*

-### Code and Deployment Due - During interactive grading appointment scheduled during (or before) finals week.
+#### Final Code and Deployment Due - During interactive grading appointment scheduled during (or before) finals week.
+Details will be posted on slack.

-### All students will be required to demonstrate their progress on or before the last day of class - December 5, 2018.
+#### Checkpoint Due - December 5, 2018 - All students will be required to demonstrate their progress on or before the last day of class - December 5, 2018.
 Students who fail to demonstrate reasonable progress before this checkpoint will not receive credit for the Project Checkpoint criterion.

 For this project you will implement a ticket purchase web application (i.e., your own EventBrite!).
 You will design and implement a two-tier web application with a Java (Jetty/Servlets) front end and an SQL backend.